AriZuu/wiced-driver/README.md

-LwIP driver for Broadcom WICED WIFI
+LwIP driver for Cypress WICED WIFI
 ===================================

 This library contains a LwIP driver (for picoos-lwip library).
 It works with